dq205877/Daily-Notes/data structures and algorithms.md

 ​		Java does not allow two methods with the same signature(name and param-eters are the same) to return different types(This is a  rule, maybe the designer considers the execution program does not pay attention to the return value).

-​		Java is call by reference,  so we write code should consider the object statu-s may change, we should focus on object life cycle and status.
+​		There are three ways to pass parameters to methods/functions in programming languages, call by name, call by reference, and call by value, and Java is passed by value,  so we write code should consider the object status may change, we should focus on object life cycle and status.

 **Modifiers**